OS X Technology Usage Guidelines

 Provide additional feedback if the drop initiates a process.
 For example, if the user drops an item onto an icon that represents a task (such as printing), show that the task has begun and keep the user informed of the task’s progress.

-Make sure users know when a dropped item cannot be accepted.
+Make sure users know when a dropped item can't be accepted.
 When the user drops an item on a destination that does not accept it, the item zooms from the pointer location back to its source location (this behavior is called a zoomback).
 A zoomback should also occur when a drop inside a valid destination does not result in a successful operation.

 At the destination, accept the portion of the dragged item that makes sense.
 In your app, a destination should be able to extract the relevant data from the item the user drops.
 For example, if a user drags an Contacts entry to the “To” text field in Mail, only the email address is accepted, not the rest of the contact’s address information.